- Chapter Two -

 I didn't believe in that.

-I closed the letter again.
+So I folded the letter again.

 For five days

-the sea and I negotiated.
+the sea, the parrot and I

 Skeptical.